liquidev/rapid/README.md

 $ nimble install rapid
 ```

-Extra prerequisites:

- - git

 ### Windows

-*Not tested.
-If you're willing to test rapid on Windows, please verify that all
-the tests run correctly and report this here.*

 rapid should work fine on Windows out of the box, no outside dependencies.